alkampfergit/personal-blog/codewrecks/content/post/old/2009/12/writing-windows-services-smoke-test-form.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

-Just to verify that Iâ€™m able to resolve a specific interface or a specific component, but you can actually verify every stuff you like, then I write a simple form with a button and a ritch text box.
+Just to verify that I'm able to resolve a specific interface or a specific component, but you can actually verify every stuff you like, then I write a simple form with a button and a ritch text box.

 The next step is finding in the assembly all test classes